arthuraa/semantics-course/README.md

 ## Installation Instructions

 ### Windows
-Unfortunately, Windows does not support the libraries we use for the course very well.
-If you can use one of the other operating systems (macOS or Linux), we recommend you do so and follow the instructions below.
+Unfortunately, Windows does not support Coq and the libraries we are using well.
+If you can use either Linux or MacOS instead, please follow the instructions below.
+Otherwise we recommend you set up WSL as explained [here](https://learn.microsoft.com/en-us/windows/wsl/install), proceed with the installation instructions below, and set up [VSCode for use with WSL](https://code.visualstudio.com/docs/remote/wsl).
-Otherwise, you can either use Windows's WSL (Windows Subsystem for Linux) or a VM.

-TODO: put instructions for WSL here.

 ### Linux/macOS